avoytkiv/anomaly_detection/README.md

 This is a test

-Feature engineering in machine learning involves creating, transforming, or selecting variables (features) from raw data to improve model performance.
-It includes:
+Feature engineering in machine learning involves creating, transforming, or selecting variables (features) from raw data to enhance model performance.
+Key activities include:

-1. **Creating New Features**: Deriving new features from existing ones, such as calculating age from a birth date.
+1. **Creating New Features**: Deriving new features from existing ones, such as calculating age from a date of birth.
-2. **Transforming Features**: Applying mathematical transformations, like logarithms or scaling, to normalize data.
+2. **Transforming Features**: Applying mathematical transformations, like logarithms or scaling, to standardize data.
-3. **Encoding Categorical Variables**: Converting categorical data into numerical formats using techniques like one-hot encoding or label encoding.
+3. **Encoding Categorical Variables**: Converting categorical data into numerical formats using methods like one-hot encoding or label encoding.
-4. **Handling Missing Values**: Imputing missing values using mean, median, or mode, or using models to predict them.
+4. **Handling Missing Values**: Imputing missing values using techniques such as mean, median, or mode imputation, or predictive models.
-5. **Selecting Features**: Choosing the most relevant features using statistical tests, correlation analysis, or algorithms like recursive feature elimination.
+5. **Selecting Features**: Identifying the most relevant features through statistical tests, correlation analysis, or algorithms like recursive feature elimination.

-Effective feature engineering can significantly enhance model accuracy and robustness.
+Effective feature engineering can greatly improve model accuracy and reliability.